and stop incontinence

 NON-INVASIVE TREATMENT FOR STRESS & URGE INCONTINENCE

 Emsella is the revolutionary, non-invasive treatment for individuals who suffer from urinary incontinence, whether you experience a sudden need to urinate before involuntarily urinating (urge incontinence) or from urinary leakage (stress incontinence) or both.
 While most people do not talk about it, incontinence is a common problem among women, of any age.
 Surveys show that 1/3 of American women experience problems with urinary retention.
 Emsella offers an effective, non-surgical solution for these people.
-Non-invasive treatments are performed while the patient is comfortably sitting on ergonomic chair.
+Non-invasive treatments are performed while the patient is comfortably sitting on an ergonomic chair.
 Also hailed as the “Kegel throne” the chair is equipped with electromagnetic technology, which stimulates the muscles of the pelvic floor.
 One, 30-minute session is the equivalent of performing more than 11,000 Kegels and science shows this stimulation substantially strengthens the muscles responsible for urinary retention.¹ Furthermore, this non-surgical solution for Urinary Incontinence is completely painless, allows the patient to remain dressed during treatment, and requires no downtime.

 Julia Edelman MD is a renowned gynecological practice that specializes in non-invasive treatments for women’s intimate health and wellness, and is one of the few Emsella providers in Massachusetts.
 Conveniently located in Middleboro, Julia Edelman MD is proud to serve the surrounding communities of Easton, Sharon, Westport, Mansfield, Bridgewater, Raynham, Dighton and Dartmouth.
-Learn more and discover if Emsella is right for you by scheduling a complimentary consultation.
+Learn more and discover if Emsella is right for you by scheduling a consultation.
 Contact us online or call (508) 947-0800 today.

 BENEFITS OF EMSELLA